Hi I’m Dr Mélanie.

 - I’m a healthy skeptic, a critical thinker and very resourceful.

-- I feel very confident in my ability to look for answers and read research.
-I’m a pubmed geek.
+- I feel very confident in my ability to look for answers and read the research.
+I’m a PubMed geek.

-What I shouldn’t tell you but I will anyways
+What I shouldn’t tell you but I will anyway

 A colleague of mine couldn’t have said it better on her blog.
 Take a look: